 • Cypress floors; twelve-foot ceilings; nine-foot front windows.

-• In a safe neighborhood on a peaceful side street facing a row of cypress trees.
+• In a lovely neighborhood on a peaceful side street facing a row of cypress trees.

-• Has a double bed in the bedroom (note: it's full-sized, not queen), plus a day bed/trundle bed in the living room that could sleep an additional two people.
-(It's essentially a split-level double bed.)
+• Has a queen bed in the bedroom, plus a day bed/trundle bed in the living room that could sleep an additional two people.
+(The trundle is essentially a split-level double.)

-• Most suitable for two people, but could accommodate four.
+• Best for two people, but could accommodate four.

 • Sorry: no smoking, no pets.